madret/cve_grabber/README.md

 # vuln_checker
-Checks for vulnerabilites in software/hardware + version and thereafter grabs corresponding CVE information.
+Search for vulnerabilites in software or hardware and grab actionable CVE information.
 Useful for security advisories.

 ## ** Warning **